berhalter/game_of_life_filter/README.md

 ## Usage
 Run `python main.py` for the command line version.
-Run `python gui.pu` for the GUI version.
+Run `python gui.py` for the GUI version.

 ## Bugs and Future Improvements
 Please see the "Issues" tab for this repository.